-Ron and members of his team attend many events which the public can attend to talk about their experiences and those of their communities.
-If you want to find out when the team is next in your area please visit the Event Calendar.
+The PCVC and members of the team attend many events which the public can attend to talk about their experiences and those of their communities.
+If you want to find out when the team is next in your area, please view the Event Calendar.

 Community Meetings and Events